Ro's Two Distinct GLP-1 Pathways

 | Pharmacy named publicly | Ro-owned pharmacy (named) | ✓ VialsRX TX#35264 |

 It depends on which Ro program.
-Ro's compounded GLP-1 program (semaglutide ~$145–$229/month) is cash-pay only — insurance cannot be applied.
-However, Ro does offer insurance navigation assistance for brand-name Wegovy for commercially insured patients — this is a separate product and process where Ro coordinates prior authorization with your insurer and the NovoCare savings card.
-If prior authorization is approved and you have qualifying commercial insurance, brand Wegovy through Ro can cost as little as $25/month.
-If insurance doesn't cover Wegovy or your plan doesn't include GLP-1 obesity coverage, you'd pay Ro's cash-pay compounded rate.
+Ro's compounded GLP-1 program is cash-pay only — insurance cannot be applied.
+Ro's brand-name Wegovy pathway is a separate product where Ro coordinates prior authorization with your insurer and the NovoCare savings card.
+If approved, brand Wegovy through Ro can cost as little as $25/month.
+If insurance doesn't cover it, you'd pay Ro's cash-pay compounded rate — a ~$149/month membership fee plus medication cost.

 For the brand-name Wegovy pathway with qualifying commercial insurance and the NovoCare savings card: approximately $25/month.
-This is dramatically less than any cash-pay compounded alternative.
-The prerequisite: your insurance plan must cover Wegovy for obesity (approximately 19% of large employers per KFF 2024), and Ro must successfully obtain prior authorization from your insurer.
-If prior authorization is denied, you revert to the compounded cash-pay rate (~$145–$229/month).
-Medicare and Medicaid patients cannot access the NovoCare savings card; Medicare does not cover GLP-1 for weight loss.
+Your plan must cover Wegovy for obesity (~19% of large employers per KFF 2024), and Ro must obtain prior authorization.
+If denied, you revert to the compounded cash-pay rate.

 Yes, in most cases.
-Compounded semaglutide or tirzepatide prescribed for a qualifying medical condition (obesity with BMI ≥30, or ≥27 with comorbidity) is generally FSA and HSA eligible as a prescription medication.
-Ro's cash-pay compounded program qualifies under this standard.
-Verify with your FSA/HSA plan administrator before assuming eligibility — specific plan rules vary.
-Using pre-tax FSA/HSA dollars effectively reduces your out-of-pocket cost by your marginal tax rate.
+Compounded semaglutide prescribed for a qualifying medical condition is generally FSA and HSA eligible as a prescription medication expense.
+Verify with your plan administrator, as specific rules vary by plan.

 References